llxblhyvia/single-twin-hybrid-wsd-model/README.md

 - Numpy 1.17.2
 - NLTK 3.4.5
 - tqdm
 - and [WSD Evaluation Framework](http://lcl.uniroma1.it/wsdeval/home) which is standard evaluation framework for WSD task.
+Due to the limitation of store space of github, please download the [WSD Evaluation Framework.zip](http://lcl.uniroma1.it/wsdeval/home) to use it.

 ## Architecture

-- WSD_Evaluation_Framework        # standard WSD_Evaluation_Framework downloaded for evaluation locally
 - wsd-biencoders-main            # wsd package dir
   - yuanmodel.py   # original wsd-biencoders model for comparison
   - singleloss.py   # just use single tower output for training and evaluating